LeanderLXZ/nlp-ner-python/README.md

 1. CoNLL-2000
 2. ScienceExamCER

-The details of the experiments and results are in the report.pdf file.
+The details of the experiments and results are in the docs/report.pdf file.